nickjmiller/pytest-fixtures/README.md

 ## Features

 Autocomplete suggestions for parameters of test functions where fixtures may be used.
 Includes docstrings.
+Context aware of different fixtures available for each file.

+Will first check `"python.testing.pytestPath"` for pytest, then will fallback on `python -m pytest` with the selected interpreter.

 ## Requirements

-* Python interpretter
+* Python
 * pytest